-“It goes in waves and if you get uncontrolled dogs that pair up, they can go on a cat-killing spree.”
+“It goes in waves, and if you get uncontrolled dogs that pair up, they can go on a cat-killing spree.”

-Over the past four months there have been 465 complaints about wandering dogs and 47 animals attacked in the Hastings District, which includes Flaxmere.
+Figures provided by the council show over the past four months, there were 465 complaints about wandering dogs and 47 regarding animals being attacked in the Hastings district, which includes Flaxmere.

 Flaxmere resident Rachael Mako said a drive over Labour weekend turned into a horrific experience when they went down Yarmouth Rd and saw two cats dead on front lawns.